d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 #### Syntax

 ilofederation *[Optional Parameters]*

 #### Description

 Adds / deletes an iLO federaion group on the currently logged in server.
+- *FEDERATIONNAME*: The name (Id) of the federation group.
+- *KEY*:  The key required to join the federation.

 #### Parameters